sdaviid/gDrive-download/README.md

-Simple gdriver downloader for big files using this code https://stackoverflow.com/a/39225272
+Simple Google Driver CLI downloader for big files using this code https://stackoverflow.com/a/39225272

 To use